joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-28-JS-robot-tug-of-war.md

 ![](/img/2021-08-28-tug-of-war-diagram.png){:width="450 px" class="image-centered"}

-Each robot pulls the middle of the rope toward their side a random distance between $0$ and $1.$ If Player 1 gets it past $\frac12,$ then they win (and likewise for Player 2).
+Both robots pull the middle of the rope toward their side a random distance between $0$ and $1.$ If Player 1 gets it past $\frac12,$ then they win (and likewise for Player 2).

 <!-- This means that each player has the potential to end the game in one turn (since $\frac12 - \left(-\frac12\right) = 1$).  -->

 ### Intuition

-If it's Player 1's turn, they can win the game in one of two ways:
+If it's Player 1's turn, they have two ways to win the game:

 1. they can immediately move the game past $+\frac12,$ or
-2. they can move somewhere less than $\frac12,$ and then go on to win, eventually.
+2. they can move it somewhere less than $\frac12,$ and then go on to win

 In other words,